linuxmint/doc-developer-guide/docs/cinnamon.rst

 Libraries
 ---------

-Cinnamon-menus
+cinnamon-menus
 ~~~~~~~~~~~~~~

 The `cinnamon-menus` library provides utility functions to read and monitor the set of desktop applications installed on the computer.
 Thanks to `cinnamon-menus`, Cinnamon can quickly list installed applications within the application menu, fetch application icons for the menu, the alt-tab selector and the window-list and keep this data in sync whenever applications are installed or removed from the computer.

-Cinnamon-menus is developed in C and the source code is available on `Github <https://github.com/linuxmint/cinnamon-menus>`_.
+The cinnamon-menus library is developed in C and the source code is available on `Github <https://github.com/linuxmint/cinnamon-menus>`_.

-Cinnamon-desktop
+cinnamon-desktop
 ~~~~~~~~~~~~~~~~

-`Cinnamon-desktop` is a set of utility libraries and settings used by other Cinnamon components.
+`cinnamon-desktop` is a set of utility libraries and settings used by other Cinnamon components.

 Whenever multiple desktop components need to access the same resource (whether this is a setting or a utility function), we place this resource in cinnamon-desktop.